 This Sunday is Mothering Sunday in the UK, to celebrate I want to share with you one of my favourite dishes my mum made growing up and still makes for us.
-It was the starter my mum would serve as a starter at dinner parties in the 90’s with George Michael playing in the background.
-I remember me and my brother hoovering in the kitchen to get our own portion of the deliciously peppery and creamy watercress soup.
-I can’t convey to you how a little bowl of soup can taste to special.
-Hint of garlic, lemon and nutmeg and peppery goodness from the watercress.
+It was the starter my mum would serve as a starter at dinner parties in the ’90s with George Michael playing in the background.
+I remember me and my brother hovering in the kitchen to get our own portion of the deliciously peppery and creamy watercress soup.
+I can’t convey to you how a little bowl of soup can taste so special.
+A hint of garlic, lemon and nutmeg and peppery goodness from the watercress.

 Warning though, in some cases of eating, it will look like you have been sieving pond water with your teeth but that always means hilarity ensues.
 And you can bet it wouldn’t taste of pond water.
 Bring in Spring with this fresh soup to bring life back to your palate.

 My brother makes a mean bowl of this soup too and hopefully, I can do justice to mum’s recipe.
 Thanks to my mum for never shooing me out of the kitchen, sharing her recipes with me and being the best darn co-chef there is.Print

 Originally from Rachel Southall recipe- Masterchef series 1993 The me notes are my mums additions.

 - 2 Garlic Cloves (crushed)